The Specular material creates transparent materials like glass and water.

 Transmission - Controls how light passes through a transparent surface.
 Transmission and Index Of Refraction work close together to control surface transparency, and Transmission accepts color or texture input.
 A value of 1 lets light pass through the surface, making it transparent.
 To create a mirror surface, set this parameter to a black color, and set Index Of Refraction to 0 (Figure 2).
 To create colored glass, change the color to something other than white or black.
 Transmission is different than Opacity - Transmission controls transparency, while Opacity controls surface visibility.
 You can use Transmission to create reflective glass surfaces, and then use Opacity to create a hole in the surface.

 BRDF Model- The BRDF (Bidirectional Reflectance Distribution Function) determines the amount of light that a material reflects when light falls on it.
-For Specular materials, you can choose from three BRDF models.
+For Specular materials, you can choose from five BRDF models.
 Specific geometric properties (the micro-facet distribution) of the surface affects each BRDF, which describes the surface's microscopic shape (i.e. micro-facet normals) and scales the brightness of the BRDF's reflections.
 See the BRDF Models topic in this manual for more information.

 Figure 2: The three BRDF Models applicable to Specular materials